-In the past, service dogs only referred to guide dogs and hearing dogs for the hearing impaired and while this may be the case in some countries, this has drastically changed in the U.S as the need and support for service dogs for all disabilities has become more known.
+In the past, service dogs only referred to guide dogs and hearing dogs for the hearing impaired and while this may be the case in some countries, this has drastically changed in the U.S as the need and support for service dogs for all disabilities have become more known.
 Also, has a public service announcement, not all disabilities or needs for service dogs are visible.
-So let’s go ahead and outline the difference types of service dogs and exactly what they do.
+So let’s go ahead and outline the different types of service dogs and exactly what they do.

 1. Autism Support Dogs

 Autism Support Dogs are especially helpful with children because they are often still learning and in the beginning stages of therapy.
 First off, children with autism have a natural tendency to wander which is especially dangerous as they don’t necessarily understand certain dangers in the world such as cars in the street.
 These support dogs are taught to be able to locate a wandering child and lead the parents to them.
 They are also a preventative measure while in public as the child can be tethered to the dog while the parent controls the dog.
 Autism support dogs can also help prevent or decrease certain repetitive behaviors by either going off of the parent’s command or by recognizing said behavior.
 The dog might put a paw on the child or nudge them to help get them to stop.
 Along with the repetitive behaviors, they can calm and prevent meltdowns as children with autism are a lot more prone to them.
 This is done by providing calming and comforting interactions to the child including applying deep pressure therapy by laying across the child.

 2. Mobility Assistance Dogs